Archaeology at Robinson Terminal South

 Archaeologists located the remains of three more 18th century ships, as well as foundations of Hooe's 18th century warehouse and store and the 19th century Pioneer Mill.

-Currently bounded by Duke Street, Wolfe Street, S. Union Street and the Potomac River, only the northwest corner of the block existed as dry land when a young George Washington made this map of the area in 1748.
+Currently bounded by Duke, Wolfe and S. Union Streets and the Potomac River, only the northwest corner of the block existed as dry land when a young George Washington made this map of the area in 1748.
 This point of land was called Point Lumley, one of the two original deep-water landings in Alexandria.
 The remainder of the block was created as a part of the same late 18th and early 19th century banking-out process that created new land along Alexandria’s waterfront.

 18th Century Ships and the Bulkhead Wharves: A likely interpretation of how three ships came to be buried on this block is that once they were past their prime as sea-going vessels, they were used as fill to extend the City’s shoreline into the Potomac.
-By 1780 The Strand, a 21-foot wide alley, running north-south, was built atop the wharf structures.
-Most of the block was filled in and the outline of the original Point Lumley had disappeared by the turn of the 19thcentury, but the construction of wharves and filling in of the shore continued to take place at least into the 1840s.
+By 1780 The Strand, a 21-foot wide alley running north-south, was built atop the wharf structures.
+Most of the block was filled in and the outline of the original Point Lumley had disappeared by the turn of the 19th-century, but the construction of wharves and filling in of the shore continued to take place at least into the 1840s.
+Read about the historic ship stabilization project.

 The 1783 Hooe Warehouse: Robert Townsend Hooe built a large warehouse with a massive stone foundation.
 This warehouse played an important role in Alexandria’s early trade and commercial history.
 A Mutual Assurance Fire insurance policy taken out by Hooe in 1796 identified the foundations of 72’ long by 44’ wide warehouse, which he insured for 9,000 dollars.
 The warehouse was demolished at some time in the 19th century, replaced by the building still standing at 2 Duke Street.